 In this lesson, you'll examine the retinal image phenomena and how it relates to a speed reader's eye movements.
 Speed reading is a skill that's best achieved by doing repetitive practice, so you'll continue working on those exercises that are helping you to improve your speed.

 You'll probably find it helpful to work on lesson activities in the same comfortable and familiar surroundings.
 This lesson will talk about eight bad reading habits that contribute to slow reading, then you'll explore how to overcome them.
 Finally, you'll review some terminology that's unique to speed reading.

 In this lesson, you'll look at 16 good speed reading practices you can apply to the course exercises and any other reading you do outside of class.
-You're at the midpoint in the course, so this is also a good time to compare your reading rate and comprehension scores with those of the former students you read about in Lesson 1.
+You're at the midpoint in the course, so this is also a good time to compare your reading rate and comprehension scores with those of the former students you read about earlier.
 From there, you'll set goals for you to meet in the remaining lessons.